cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

      Polygons, polylines, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.

-   **Segment size**.
+   ### Segment size
    Use this option to divide a huge dataset into a few smaller segments.
    For example, one job cannot be annotated by several labelers (it isn't supported).
    Thus using "segment size" you can create several jobs for the same annotation task.
    It will help you to parallel data annotation process.

-   **Start frame**.
+   ### Start frame
    Frame from which video in task begins.

-   **Stop frame**.
+   ### Stop frame
    Frame on which video in task ends.

-   **Frame Step**.
+   ### Frame Step
    Use this option to filter video frames.
    For example, enter `25` to leave every twenty fifth frame in the video or every twenty fifth image.

-   **Chunk size**.
+   ### Chunk size
    Defines a number of frames to be packed in a chunk when send from client to server.
    Server defines automatically if empty.

    Recommended values: